More choose flexible hours on the job

 “Commuting is much more time-consuming.
 Managers are sensitive because they’re in the same boat themselves,” says Paula Fleming, director of human resource effectiveness at Xerox headquarters in Stamford, Conn.
 “A lot of people try to beat or miss the traffic.”

 Joe Chambers, a business process manager at Xerox, arrives at work between 6:30 and 7 a.m.
 His commute to the office in Denver takes about 20 minutes.
 If he were to leave later, he says, it could take almost an hour and a half.
+It’s also about lifestyle solutions where you need to learn to question and question to learn.

 “I see more and more people at different times of the day commuting,” says Chambers, father to Ryan, 18, and Kaitlynn, 14.
 He stays until 5:30 or 6 p.m.
 “I leave earlier and can be there with my family.
 I can pick my daughter up, and I stay more involved with my son and what he’s doing.”